 The Middle School Student Council is an important leadership and service organization at Birch Wathen Lenox School.
-Working with our Middle School Dean of Students, the Student Council initiates projects, helps coordinate dances and special events, raises funds for worthwhile community causes, and contributes ideas to the BWL faculty and administration.
+Working with our faculty moderators, the Student Council initiates projects, helps coordinate special events, raises funds for worthwhile community causes, and contributes ideas to the BWL faculty and administration.
 The Council is elected in the fall.
 The President and Vice-President are Eighth Graders, the Secretary/Treasurer is a Seventh Grader, and there are Representatives from Sixth, Seventh, and Eighth Grade.
 All candidates must give campaign speeches to the entire Middle School, followed by the voting.
 The Grade Representative voting is limited to those classes.
 Students running for election must qualify based on effort, academic commitment, positive behavior, and teacher recommendations.
 Students must remain in positive standing, academically and behaviorally, in order to remain on the Council.